Klarity Clinic: Ketamine Infusion Clinic: Las Vegas NV, Cincinnati, OH and Upland, CA.

 Problems concerning alcohol use have many different names — alcoholism, alcohol abuse disorder, alcohol addiction — but whatever the name, the disease can alter the lives of those who suffer from the disease and their loved ones.
-At Klarity Clinic in Las Vegas, Cincinnati, Upland, and Fairfield, Henry Liang DO, Nirvana Kundu MD, Devin Tang MD, and Adam Tibble MD help patients overcome alcohol addiction and maintain sobriety with ketamine and NAD+ infusion therapy.
+At Klarity Clinic in Las Vegas, Nevada, Cincinnati, Ohio, and Upland, California, Henry Liang DO, Nirvana Kundu MD, and Devin Tang MD help patients overcome alcohol addiction and maintain sobriety with ketamine and NAD+ infusion therapy.
 To learn more about treating alcohol abuse or addiction with ketamine and NAD+, call for a consultation or fill out our online questionnaire.

 Alcohol use disorder affects approximately 7% of the adult population in the United States, and it includes both dependency and addiction components, which aren’t the same thing.
 Dependency means that your body goes into withdrawal when alcohol is taken away, while addiction affects how your brain processes the alcohol.
 As you drink, your brain begins to count on the pleasurable effects and rewires itself so that you need to drink more in order to achieve the same effect.